iafisher/drill/README.md

 ```

 Make a directory for your quizzes and create a quiz for yourself following the format
 described in the section below.
+You can also look at the `sample_quiz` file.

 Now, run